Nuova Mala del Brenta

-The criminal organization's structure was like a Cosa Nostra and Camorra model, but more violent.
+The criminal organization's structure is akin to the Cosa Nostra and Camorra model, but more violent.
 It is considered by the Italian government and Prefecture of Venice as including all the characteristics of Article 416 bis-cp, the legislative definition of a mafia-type organisation with Mafia (Cosa Nostra, 'Ndrangheta, Camorra, Sacra Corona Unita, Società foggiana) affiliations within Italy.